lpickens03/lpickens03.github.io/about.md

    </div>
 </div>
 <h2>Mission Statement</h2>
-I am a constant work-in-progress.
 This blog is a way for me to document my research, projects and experiences for my own personal reference.
-While my primary focus will be on information security related topics, I reserve the right to stray off course whenever the mood hits.
-You have been warned.
+While my primary focus will be on information security related topics, I may stray off course whenever the mood hits.

 <br/>
 <h2>About Me</h2>
-My background is in developing tools, applications and scripts to help make  people's jobs easier.
-I've spent a lot of time working in a fast-paced environment that required me to learn about a variety of operating systems, networking configurations, software and programming languages on the fly to monitor and debug systems, integrate tools and automate time-consuming tasks.
-I moonlighted as a system administrator for a while before spending a few years in C++/C# application development.
-Until, of course, I realized cybersecurity was where my passions truly lie and steered my career in a new direction.
+After spending about 6 years in software while moonlighting as a system administrator, I discovered the wonderful world of information security and my path was set.
 I currently work for a government contractor, assessing customer infrastructure for security vulnerabilities as well as supporting in-depth vulnerability testing of customer systems.

-In my free time, when not working on my Master's, certifications or home lab projects, I enjoy reading, exploring the world of astronomy and savoring whatever good food and wine come my way.
+I tend to waste whatever free time I have working on lab projects or reading whatever the book of the day is.
+In between all that awesomeness, I try and sneak in a glass of wine from time to time.
 <br/>